caio-lucas07/Data-Warehouses-with-AWS/README.md

 + `dhw.cfg` - Configuration file used that contains info about Redshift, IAM and S3.

 ### How to Run
-+ Check the cells on the notebook and run each one by time with Ctrl+Enter (or Shift+Enter to run an select next cell).
++ Check the cells on the notebook and run each one in turn with Ctrl+Enter (or Shift+Enter to run an select next cell).